Having the right skills and aptitude can go a long way in the competitive world of advertising

 - work with the account manager to brief media, creative and research staff and assist with the formulation of marketing strategies

 - liaise with, and act as the link between, the client and the advertising agency by maintaining regular contact with both

-- ensuring that communication flows effectively;
+- ensure that communication flows effectively

-- writing client reports;
+- write client reports

-- monitoring the effectiveness of campaigns;
+- monitor the effectiveness of campaigns

 - More experienced executives and account managers can earn around £30,000 to £40,000, while account directors can earn up to £55,000.
-Senior account directors can earn up to £65,000.
+Senior account directors might earn up to £65,000.

 - Salaries at senior level, such as business director or board director, range from £80,000 to £100,000+.

 Salaries at all levels vary based on the size and geographical location of the agency.
 For example, executives in and around London generally earn more than those employed in regional locations.

 Some agencies may offer their staff additional benefits, such as profit-sharing schemes, free gym membership, car allowance or medical insurance.